-Mustaches for Maddie | By Shelly Brown, Chad Morris
+Squint | By Shelly Brown, Chad Morris

 Twelve-year-old Maddie has a quirky sense of humor and loves making her classmates laugh by slapping on fake mustaches every chance she gets.
 Being funny gets her noticed by class queen Cassie, and things are looking up when Maddie is cast as Juliet in the school play.
 Maybe Juliet could wear a mustache?